Analysis | Why Manchin and Sinema waived the filibuster for the debt ceiling but won’t for voting rights

 A few things.

 A Senate Democratic aide, who spoke on the condition of anonymity to discuss internal deliberations, emphasized that the debate to lift the filibuster for the debt ceiling was a one-time, limited option that Republicans were happy to go along with.
-By contrast, lifting the filibuster on voting rights would be a lasting change to how the Senate works, and the decision rests entirely on Senate Democrats.
+By contrast, lifting the filibuster on voting rights would be a lasting change to how the Senate works, and the decision rests entirely with Senate Democrats.
 “It’s very hard to draw a parallel,” this person said.

 Let’s walk through each point.

 1. The change to the filibuster for the debt ceiling was temporary.
 Senators agreed to do it just once.
 The next time the Treasury Department needs Congress to raise the debt limit so it can pay the nation’s bills, it could face a filibuster.
 By contrast, to get rid of the filibuster to pass voting rights, Democrats would need to change the rules so that any legislation, now or in the future, regarding voting or election changes is filibuster-proof.
-That has prompted Sinema to warn that when Republicans get back in power, they could pass national voting restriction bills over Democrats’ objections.
+That has prompted Sinema to warn that when Republicans get back in power, they could pass national voting-restriction bills over Democrats’ objections.

 2. The debt ceiling/filibuster debate was technically bipartisan.
 Three-fifths of the Senate — all 50 members of the Democratic caucus and at least 10 Republicans — voted to waive the filibuster for the debt ceiling.
 (Not doing so “was something both sides recognized would be catastrophic for a U.S. economy,” the Senate Democratic aide said.)
-That technically met Manchin’s requirement for tweaks to the filibuster, which is that Republicans are on board with them, too.
+That technically met Manchin’s requirement for tweaks to the filibuster, which is that Republicans are onboard with them, too.
 (Sinema, by contrast, says she won’t support any changes to the filibuster.)

 3. It also wasn’t that unique of a workaround.
 The specific legislative path senators used to tweak the filibuster for the debt ceiling “has been used numerous times by Congress” for other items, said congressional expert Molly Reynolds, a fellow at the Brookings Institution.
 That’s how budget bills can get past a Senate filibuster (a process known as reconciliation).

-4. Manchin and Sinema didn’t have much of a say in the matter.
+4. Manchin and Sinema didn’t have much say in the matter.
 This debt-ceiling deal was a one-time compromise between Senate Democratic and Republican leaders to avoid a default.
 Rank-and-file senators had little to do with it.

 Critics of Manchin and Sinema can and do argue that the two senators are splitting hairs here: The point was that the filibuster was set aside to pass a piece of legislation, and the sky didn’t fall down.

-But the debate over what changes to make to the filibuster inherently involves arcane Senate process, so these seemingly little details matter to senators as they weigh big changes to the filibuster.
+But the debate over what changes to make to the filibuster inherently involves arcane Senate process, so these seemingly small details matter to senators as they weigh big changes to the filibuster.